christopheradams/elixir_style_guide/README.md

 # good
 some_string |> String.downcase |> String.strip

+# Multiline pipelines use a single level of indentation.
+some_string
+|> String.downcase
+|> String.strip
 ```

 * Use _bare_ variables in the first part of a function chain